Nostalgic Bulgarians mark communist ruler's birthday

 Zhivkov was the second communist leader after East Germany's Erich Honecker to be ousted in 1989 in a bloodless coup, and the first to stand trial.

-In 1992 Zhivkov was found guilty of embezzling nearly 21.5 million levs, then about $24 million, and letting communist cronies buy cars, apartments and villas at giveaway prices.
+In 1992 Zhivkov was found guilty of embezzling nearly 21.5 million levs, then about $24 million (15 million pounds), and letting communist cronies buy cars, apartments and villas at giveaway prices.

 He was sentenced to seven years in prison but because of poor health spent his remaining years under house arrest until he died aged 86 of complications from diabetes.